What is a Graduate Student?

 - Student will not be allowed to take the exam again and will be removed from the program.

 Students who do not take the comprehensive exams during their last semester of study will not be permitted to graduate until this exam is taken and passed.
 Any student sitting out a semester (not enrolling in courses for their program of study) will be required to apply to the university for readmission to the program.
 Readmission will require taking at least one graduate level course, to be chosen in consultation with the Graduate Coordinator, during the semester for which the student is readmitted.
 The student must complete this course with a grade of B or better and complete the comprehensive exams during this semester in order to graduate.

 Note - Students in one of the dual degree programs with Public Administration must also take the comprehensive exams in that area - Public Administration Comps

 Graduate Student Academic Performance

 Graduate students must maintain a minimum 3.0 (B) in all courses attempted for graduate credit.
 Students with assistantships may lose their funding following any grade below (B).
 Students receiving any grade of (F) or two grades below (B) will be removed from the program.
 Graduate students who take undergraduate courses must have prior written permission from both the instructor and the Graduate Coordinator, and that course instructor must be a member of the graduate faculty.
 Only six credit hours can be taken via undergraduate course.
 Graduate students will be expected to do additional work in undergraduate classes taken for graduate credit.

 Assistantships are based solely on academic merit.
 Individuals who receive assistantships are required to work at least 20 hours a week for the department.
 Assignments to specific faculty members will be made by the Graduate Coordinator at the start of each semester.

-Sample degree plans are available online for both a Criminal Justice Master's degree and the dual degree program with a MS in Criminal Justice and Political Science/Public Administration.
+Sample degree plans are available online for both the Criminal Justice Master's degree and the Homeland Security Master's degree as well as the dual degree programs with Public Administration.